Sod Installation Cost in Santa Fe, NM

 Find a Licensed Contractor + Permits in Santa Fe

-For a sod installation in Santa Fe, New Mexico, you'll need a state-licensed contractor and (in most cases) a building permit.
-Use these official lookup tools instead of trusting general directory sites:
+For a sod installation in Santa Fe, New Mexico, verify whether the contractor or specialty trade must be licensed, registered, insured, or permitted locally.
+Use official lookup tools and the local building department instead of trusting general directory sites:

 Each state has its own licensing board.
 Verify before signing any contract: